stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 * Set the mainnet peer network version bits to `0x18000008`.
 This ensures that follower nodes that do not upgrade to Stacks 2.3 will not be able to talk to Stacks 2.3 nodes.

+* Set the testnet peer network version bits to `0xfacade08`.
+This ensures that testnet follower nodes that do not upgrade to Stacks 2.3 will not be able to talk to Stacks 2.3 nodes.

 ## Alternative Approaches Considered